jasonharmonica.com/Diminished Chromatic Harmonica

 This next video features Eugene Ryan on the half-valved diminished chromatic on the intro of the tune.
 Eugene has a style where he emphasizes the blues-harp-type-bending that's available on the half-valved diminished chromatic.

 Randy Weinstein has a really interesting project called the Freed Reed HarmOrchestra.
 On the tune Jackie-ing from HarmoniMonk Volume 11, Eugene Ryan is featured on the half-valved diminished chromatic.
-Eugene's part starts at 1:40.
+Eugene's part starts at 1:40, where he starts with his uniquely identifiable tone and treats us to a tritone double stop right away.

 Due to the available chords on the Dimi being diminished chords, the question arises as to how effective chordal vamping can be.
 Here's an interesting sample by Matt Watson where he is doing some rhythmic vamping on the Dimi.